openhab/org.openhab.binding.zwave/doc/qubino/zmnhda_0_0.md

 ### Parameter 42: Power reporting in Watts by time interval

 Power reporting in Watts by time interval
-Set value means time interval (0 – 65535) in seconds, when power report is send.

-  * default value 300 (power report in Watts is send each 300s)
+<p&gtSet value means time interval (0 – 65535) in seconds, when power report is send.</p&gt <ul&gt<li&gtdefault value 300 (power report in Watts is send each 300s)</li&gt <li&gt0 – Reporting Disabled</li&gt <li&gt1 – 65535 = 1 second – 65535 seconds.
+Reporting enabled.</li&gt </ul&gt<p&gtPower report is send with time interval set by entered value. </p&gt
-  * 0 – Reporting Disabled
-  * 1 – 65535 = 1 second – 65535 seconds.
-Reporting enabled.

-Power report is send with time interval set by entered value.
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```300```.